Edmonton City Centre Airport: Airfield and runways

 Due to the airport's location in the central portion of the city, there were both curfew restrictions and noise abatement procedures.
 The field maintained 24/7 operations, with the strictest noise regulations in effect from 10:00 pm to 7:00 am local time.

 Facilities and amenities

 For private and corporate aviation, there were two fixed-base operators (FBO) on site, located on the west side of the airfield off Taxiway A.

 On-site amenities included the Alberta Aviation Museum, two hotels, and a cafeteria in the Edmonton Flying Club's building.

 A flight school was operated at Centennial Flight Centre.

 Private air ambulances used the Esso Avitat hangar to store their ground support units.
-A STARS air ambulance was also based at the airport.
+A Shock Trauma Air Rescue Service (STARS) air ambulance was also based at the airport.

 Further amenities located close to the airport included shopping at Kingsway Mall, lodging at the Chateau Louis hotel, and a Via Rail train station to the north, off Bush Pilot Road.
-The Alberta and Edmonton office for St. John Ambulance was located nearby.
+The Alberta and Edmonton office for St John Ambulance was located nearby.
 Proximity to the Royal Alexandra Hospital provided a link for emergency medical access by air to many of Alberta's rural communities.